What Is Rapid Detox While Under Sedation?

-Dr. Julia Aharonov has perfected an advanced rapid opiate detox under sedation protocol which safely removes all of the opiates from your body, including heroin, pain medications, Suboxone® and Methadone.
-Patients are placed under IV sedation with one-on-one medical monitoring in the hospital.
-Because the patients sleep through their withdrawals, they do not have the intense pain that is associated with most cold turkey withdrawals.
-This allows the patient to detox without the intense pain that is associated with most drug withdrawals.
+Dr. Julia Aharonov has perfected the best rapid opiate detox under sedation protocol.
+Her proven procedure safely removes all opiates/opioids from the body.
+Patients are placed under IV sedation with one-on-one medical monitoring in the hospital, allowing them to sleep through their withdrawals.
+As a result, they do not have the intense pain that is normally associated with most cold turkey withdrawals.

 Tell Me About Rapid Opiate Detox Under Sedation at Advanced Rapid Detox

 Your journey towards being free of opiate dependency will begin at the Advanced Rapid Detox center located on a private floor inside of Pontiac General Hospital.
-After we make sure that you are comfortable, we will begin the sedation process that will rapidly allow your body to naturally remove unwanted opiates from your system.
+After you’re comfortable, the advanced medical sedation process begins allowing your body to naturally remove unwanted opiates from your system.

-You will be given one-on-one medical monitoring while you are in our care, which will give you peace of mind.
-Our team of medical professionals have all been expertly trained in the care and provision of those who are sedated to undergo the opiate detoxification process.
+You will be given one-on-one medical monitoring while you’re in our care.
+Our team of medical professionals are all expertly trained in the care and provision of those who undergo the opiate detoxification process.

 Our Rapid Opiate Detox Procedure is as follows: